robrix/Postmodern-Programming/Postmodern Programming.md

 But what if we only want to show the navigation item’s prompt when in portrait, and never when in landscape?
 Should we implement `-navigationItemStateForUserInterfaceOrientation:`?

-We could; but then we’d have to make sure that we’re assigning the state manually every time the device’s orientation changes.
+That might be a start; but we’d still have to make sure that we’re assigning the state manually every time the device’s orientation changes.
 Then if we decide we also want it to change when some _other_ factor is changed, we’re forced to update it then, too, and carefully ensure that we apply all the relevant rules _every time_.
+Oh, and that it all happens on the main thread, if that’s a concern for any of our state transitions!
 It’s a lot like `-setFrame:` vs. autolayout.

 Strike that: it’s _exactly_ like `-setFrame:` vs. autolayout.